 The market rent determined by the demand for a property is commonly referred to as the current market rent because the price of the rental property is influenced more by the demand than other more stable factors like its location and amenities.

-Should You Use the Fair Market Rent or Current Market Rent to Determine Your Rent Prices?
+Fair Market Rent vs Current Market Rent

 It may be more advantageous to use the current market rent to rent your property, as it is decided by the free market rather than the more generalized fair market rent as determined by the HUD.
 If existing rent prices in your region are less than HUD fair market rents, you may wish to consider renting your units to a Section Eight tenant.